Tuesday, September 13, 2011

 The look of a cobra, couched

 CODA: What takes the old world's place?
-We never really know until it's too late, and Vito's son has distilled the teachings of his father into remorseless sociopathy.
-Thus our world is forever shrinking, dissolving and dissipating, and the father as ultimate signifier dissolves with a few shots from a flaming napkin.
-The shots of red dot blotter that set you free and threw back the curtain on the bullet-riddled corpse of your paternal Other are now wearing off.
-You're coming down, down... and somewhere, far down the street, some angry youth is making is way towards you, still up, along the rooftops.
-When you see him admiring his dilated pupils in the mirror, all young and stupid, don't snort in derision.
-He's about to pull back your wizard curtain.
-So get out the gift bag, pass him his diploma, and then die... like a real-a Fanucci!
+We never really know until it's too late, and Vito's son has distilled and distorted the teachings of his father into remorseless sociopathy, all the familial sense of togetherness totally severed, by Roth's machinations and his own poor choice in a wife (Diane Keaton, ever thinking she can snap Michael out of his 'Sicilian thing' with a New England schoolmarm scolding), the spaces of Las Vegas and Tahoe relative to the crowded earthy space of NYC and NJ.
+It's a mark of the jet age that families no longer live together in their old neighborhood, but spread out to new horizons and eventually reunite only at Christmas.
+The values of the Vito age aren't tangible, apparent, easy to bottle can can, and so dismissed.
+Thus our sense of family, happiness, and wholeness, paradoxically shrinks, dissolves and dissipates, the more our new world expands, solidifies and devours.
+The ultimate signifier. disappears with only a few shots from a flaming napkin.
+But the red dots on the blotter that set you free, and threw back the curtain on the bullet-riddled corpse of your paternal Other, are now wearing off.
+You're coming down, down... and somewhere, up the street, some angry youth is making his way towards you, stalking you like a panther from the high ground rooftops.
+When you see him--that murdering little snot-- admiring his dilated pupils in the mirror, all young and stupid, don't snort in derision.
+He's about to pull back your wizard curtain and blat blat blat.
+So get out the gift bag, pass him his diploma, and then die... die like a real-a Fanucci

 2 comments: